 - Focus of Pilot: Nanomedicine

 Interview with Giovanni Baldi Director, Ce.Ri.Col – Colorobbia Consulting Research Centre

-The videos below concern interview with Giovanni Baldi (Director Research Centre) about the following topics:
+The videos below concern interviews with Giovanni Baldi (Director Research Centre).

 “We consider pivotal to our R&D eﬀorts an open and continuous dialogue with stakeholders, patients, in the ﬁrst place, and regulators, health-care professionals, policy makers, media, the society at large.
 It is vital to improve functionalities, quality and reliability, acceptability, of the NanoMed technologies and products.

 With PRISMA we learned the importance of focusing on the ethical and social impacts of NanoMed since the early phases of the development, to become responsive and trustworthy toward needs and requests from users and society.
 This experience has convinced us of the strategic value of RRI for NanoMed and our organization.”

 The first video is about the company and challenges faced.

 This video is about the Safe by Design approach.